 Fine Example of Abraham Ortelius' Map of the Americas, One of the Most Iconic Maps of the Western Hemisphere

 The map, which shows both North and South America, featured in Abraham Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.
-Americae Sive Novi Orbis Nova Descriptio is without a doubt one of the most recognized and influential maps of the Americas from the sixteenth century and it had a profound influence on contemporary cartography.
+Ortelius' Americae Sive Novi Orbis Nova Descriptio is, without a doubt, one of the most recognized and influential maps of the Americas from the sixteenth century.
+It had a profound influence on contemporary cartography.

 The title is decorated with the key-like geometric decorations common to the maps in Ortelius' atlas.
 In the ocean, a sea monster lurks.
 In the Pacific, ships stream through the water, their sails filled with imaginary winds.

 North and South America stretch across this single hemisphere map.
 To the north, North America somewhat resembles the continent we know today, except the area near Alaska is undefined and the northwest bulges across the Pacific.
 South America is a squat landmass, and earlier editions of the map had an extension in the southwest, no longer visible.